 In 2019, we announced NXT Stage, a strategic guide for B2B marketers’ growth journey, where we help marketers reflect on where they sit on the business growth continuum.
 Consider this as your high-level roadmap that plots the development of the marketing organization with the growth trajectory of the business.
 Once you establish your stage, now you can align the direction of marketing to current and upcoming business milestones and “right-size” or expand programs aimed to reach the next stage of growth.

 Whether the business sits at the Emerging, Mid or Late Stage, the maturity of your marketing organization may align differently.
 Now that you have your stage, we need to dig deeper in your discovery and look outward to your marketplace.
 This is the next part of the exercise.

-In 2020, you will hear us talk a lot about “Awareness to Consideration,” the domain in which we as marketers can have the most impact to support business revenue goals.
+You’ve probably heard us talk a lot about “Awareness to Consideration,” the domain in which we as marketers can have the most impact to support business revenue goals.
 Within the business organization there is someone that will try to correlate a revenue number to your budget.
 Understanding the impact your programs have on this journey through the funnel will better serve you when it comes time to demonstrate your impact.

 Start by answering this question: Do my target personas know me?

 Break this answer down to answer by product, vertical industry and market segment (SMB, enterprise, etc.).
 As you think through your needs for 2020, determine if your awareness levels need further development and look to clarify your message to the marketplace, drive more thought leadership commentary or elevate the visionaries within your company.

 Keep in mind that your level of awareness may not be the same for all products and markets.
 Once the market knows you, now you need to activate them to answer the next question.

 Do my target personas know what I can do for them?